 Encouraging someone who's stressed to calm down might seem like sensible advice, but for an employee that's seriously struggling with stressors in their job, it's unlikely to provide much help.

 In fact, telling someone they need to calm down can have adverse effects, partly because it suggests their problem can be easily managed and they're just failing to do so.
 It also overlooks the fact that feeling constantly nervous and being unable to relax could be a symptom of an anxiety disorder.

 While telling someone to calm down could make them feel more agitated, suggesting physical actions they can take and exhibiting a calm demeanor yourself can be highly beneficial.

 Simple breathing exercises can help people to relax and get out of the habit of taking quick, shallow breaths, which can sap energy and fuel feelings of anxiety.
 Encouraging employees to focus on the act of slowly breathing in air and letting it out can also help them concentrate on things they can control, rather than panicking about aspects of their job that feel chaotic or unpredictable.

 Don't say: You're blowing things out of proportion

-People who are stressed want to feel that they’re understood and supported by their employer.
-They don't want to be made to feel like they're exaggerating, overreacting or creating problems out of nothing.
+Not feeling that you're understood and supported by your employer or manager can be a major source of stress.
+People don't want to be made to feel like they're exaggerating, overreacting or creating problems out of nothing.